-LendingCrowd is not yet profitable, but, in early 2019, LendingCrowd received £6 million in investment, up from an initial investment of £2 million in 2018.
-This is highly reassuring and greatly extends LendingCrowd's runway to aid its growth.
+LendingCrowd is not yet profitable, but, in early 2019, LendingCrowd received £6 million in investment and it received £1.6 million in early 2020, up from an initial investment of £2 million in 2018.

 What is LendingCrowd’s minimum lending amount and how many loans can I lend in?

 For these kinds of business loans, you normally need to lend in around 180 or more loans to contain the risks.

 LendingCrowd is approving few new P2P loans at the moment.
 In more normal times, it was approving around 20 loans a month, so you could build a decent loan portfolio by dripping your money in over a year or by re-lending the monthly repayments in new loans.

 The minimum you can lend is £20 if you choose loans yourself, meaning you need to lend perhaps £3,600 to spread the risks across 180 loans.